hexiom/image-manipulator/README.md

 python main.py <INPUT_FILE> -f "<FILTERS>" -o <OUTPUT_FILE>
 ```

-There are a few filters to choose them...

-`*` are arguments which are required
+There are a few filters to choose from, with various arguments. `*` represents arguments which are required for the filter.

 ```
 crop(